• Overview of the stage set of the Opera BURG GARS

 Burg Gars as an Opera Stage

 The unique atmosphere of the thousand-year-old castle walls and its remarkable natural acoustics continue to define the magic of this extraordinary open-air setting.
-For up to 1,250 guests, opera can be experienced here in its purest form under the open sky and completely unamplified.
+For up to 1,250 guests, opera can be experienced here outdoors in its purest form, without any amplification.

 In the late 1980s, the potential of Burg Gars as a venue for grand opera was recognized, marking the birth of the Gars Opera Festival.
 Director and cultural manager Karel Drgáč initiated the “Opern-Air” festival in 1990 and produced a new opera each summer within the castle walls.